 The information on this page is out of date.
 However, some of the content may still be useful, so we have archived the page.

-WASHINGTON – U.S. Citizenship and Immigration Services (USCIS) has reached the congressionally mandated H-1B cap for fiscal year (FY) 2017.
-USCIS has also received more than the limit of 20,000 H-1B petitions filed under the U.S. advanced degree exemption.
+WASHINGTON - U.S. Citizenship and Immigration Services has reached the congressionally mandated 65,000 visa H-1B cap for fiscal year 2018.
+USCIS has also received a sufficient number of H-1B petitions to meet the 20,000 visa U.S. advanced degree exemption, also known as the master’s cap.

 USCIS will continue to accept and process petitions that are otherwise exempt from the cap.
-Petitions filed on behalf of current H-1B workers who have been counted previously against the cap, and who still retain their cap number, will also not be counted toward the congressionally mandated FY 2017 H-1B cap.
+However, please keep in mind USCIS suspended premium processing April 3 for up to six months for all H-1B petitions, including cap-exempt petitions.
+Petitions filed on behalf of current H-1B workers who have been counted previously against the cap, and who still retain their cap number, will also not be counted toward the congressionally mandated FY 2018 H-1B cap.
 USCIS will continue to accept and process petitions filed to:

 - Extend the amount of time a current H-1B worker may remain in the United States;